How can we help you?

 Depending on the course you are interested in, there may be specific enrolment requirements, which are detailed on the relevant course page.

 Successfully completing a UC Online course deserves recognition!
-The type of recognition depends on the course you complete.
+The type of recognition depends on the course you complete - this can include a confirmation email and/or digital badge.

 You can also get academic points for some courses.
-And you might be able to claim Continuous Professional Development (CPD) points from your local accreditation organisation.
+And you may be able to credit the Continuous Professional Development (CPD) points with your professional membership association.

 If you're thinking of withdrawing, please contact one of our friendly Learner Experience Advisors.
 They'll talk through why you want to withdraw and let you know what happens next if you do.